Kyaing Kyaing: Political influence

 Kyaing Kyaing shares her husband's superstitious beliefs and has been known to act as a mystic medium.
 She exerts significant influence over Than Shwe's personal life, overseeing the preparation of his meals and controlling access to him.
 She also wields significant power in government and military appointments, as her approval is required before any appointment can be made.
 According to the Democratic Voice of Burma, Kyaing Kyaing's power to hire and fire individuals in government and military positions has resulted in her receiving significant rewards such as luxury homes in new housing developments and business concessions.
 The business community in Myanmar has claimed that as the Burmese New Year approached, Kyaing Kyaing demanded gifts worth at least 6 billion kyat ($5 million) from them.
 She displayed signs of delusions of grandeur, expecting people to address her as "your majesty" and to drop to their knees in her presence.

-According to a source in Rangoon, Kyaing Kyaing used a sentimental approach to prevent her husband, Than Shwe, from retiring from active political life.
+Kyaing Kyaing used a sentimental approach to prevent her husband, Than Shwe, from retiring from active political life.
 She appealed to his love for their favorite grandson, asking who else would take care of the grandson's future if Than Shwe retired.
 As a result, Than Shwe continued to hold on to power.
 Kyaing Kyaing is believed to have held a strong grudge against Aung San Suu Kyi, the leader of the National League for Democracy.
 Some suspect that she may have been involved in the violent attack against the pro-democracy activists and her supporters in May 2003.
 When a minister was arrested on charges related to a $10 million business scandal, over 30 unlicensed cars and a large amount of gold and jewelry were found during a raid on his home.
 Kyaing Kyaing reportedly requested that the confiscated goods be delivered to her by army associates, but Than Shwe intervened and countermanded her instruction.

-On 2 March 2023, the military government awarded her the title of Agga Maha Thiri Thudhamma Theingi, one of the country’s highest religious honors, for significantly contributing to the flowering and propagation of Buddhism.
+On 2 March 2023, the military government awarded her the title of Agga Maha Thiri Thudhamma Theingi, one of the country's highest religious honors, for significantly contributing to the flowering and propagation of Buddhism.